 You can implement these five adventures in any order that you like.
 Go as quickly or as slowly as suits you.
 They’re completely adaptable to what works for you.

 However, to feel like you’re really on vacation, I recommend doing one a week over the next 5 weeks.

 #1 Find the Best View of your Town, City or Countryside

 Simple right?
 It is, but most of us take for granted the beauty where we live.
 When you see the same streets and buildings every day, it’s easy to become immune to the beauty right in front of you.
 But a key to happiness is appreciating our immediate surroundings.

-Think about it, if you were visiting Paris for the first time, one of the first things that you might do is visit the Eiffel Tour for a breathtaking view over the City of Lights.
+Think about it, if you were visiting Paris for the first time, what’s one of the first things that you’d do?
+Probably visit the Eiffel Tower for a breathtaking view over the City of Lights.
 But when’s the last time you did this in your hometown?

 I know I’m guilty of this.
 I had lived in Munich, Germany for four years when I asked myself this question.
 So I decided to climb the 299 steps up to the viewing platform of St. Peter’s Church, the oldest church in Munich.